gbv/paia/paia.md

   document can be used by multiple patrons at the same time, and `held` should be used when the document can exclusively be used by the patron.

+## Library services not related to documents

+Libraries also provide services not related to documents, such as reservation of a cabin.
+PAIA can also be used for such services.

 ## PAIA ontology in RDF

-Although PAIA is first defined as HTTP API, it includes a conceptual data model, which can be mapped to RDF among other expressions.
+Primariliy defined as HTTP API, PAIA includes an implicit conceptual data model, which can be mapped to RDF among other expressions.
 The expression of PAIA in RDF is in an early phase of discussion.
-The following ontologies may be reused:
+The following ontologies may be
+reused:

     @prefix bibo: <http://purl.org/ontology/bibo/> .
     @prefix daia: <http://purl.org/ontology/daia/> .